lnurl/awesome-lnurl/README.md

 * [@21isenough's LightningATM](https://twitter.com/21isenough/status/1194963700110770176) &ndash; A DIY ATM machine that eats coins and spits out sats.
 * [Bleskomat](https://github.com/samotari/bleskomat) &ndash; The offline Lightning Network ATM - device source code, lnurl server implementation, and build instructions included.
 * [@lntxbot](https://t.me/lntxbot) &ndash; You can extract your balance from the Telegram bot to another wallet with **lnurl**, or even share withdraw codes so you can physically pay friends.
-* [LNURLProxyAPI](https://github.com/21isenough/LNURLProxyAPI) &ndash; Allows you to issue noncustodial **lnurls** from your own home node, wait until someone tries to redeem them and pay the invoice.
+* [LNURLProxyAPI](https://github.com/21isenough/LNURLProxyAPI) &ndash; Allows you to issue noncustodial **lnurls** from your own home node.
 Like lightning.gifts, but noncustodial.
 * [Rewards to Bitcoin](https://play.google.com/store/apps/details?id=com.pseudozach.rewardstobitcoin) &ndash; Android app that lets you cash out Play Store balance with **lnurl**

 ### lnurl-channel